This low-altitude trek, by Himalayan standards, on the Annapurna foothills, is explicitly devised for families

 Experience this diverse trip in luxury

-The trekking part is ideal for active persons from a child to someone in their 70s.
+The trekking part is ideal for active persons, from a child to someone in their 80s.

 Why Choose Us?

 Arrive at Kathmandu airport.
-You will be met at the airport by our representative and be brought to your hotel.
+Our representative will meet you at the airport and bring you to your hotel.
 You will be given a full trip briefing in the evening.

 We will leave the hotel in the morning for our sightseeing tour of Kathmandu.
-We drive to the UNESCO World Heritage Site of Boudhanath to see the famous Buddhist stupa with its giant mandala, one of Nepal’s largest stupas.
+First, we drive to the UNESCO World Heritage Site of Boudhanath to see the famous Buddhist stupa with its giant mandala, one of Nepal’s largest stupas.
 We then continue to Kathmandu Durbar Square (which also has UNESCO status).
-This one of three royal palace squares in the Kathmandu Valley.
-The Kathmandu Durbar Square was heavily damaged in the 2015 earthquake.
-The many palaces, courtyards, and temples built in the Newari style are fascinating.
+This is one of three royal palace squares in the Kathmandu Valley.
+Unfortunately, Kathmandu Durbar Square was heavily damaged in the 2015 earthquake.
+Nevertheless, the many palaces, courtyards, and temples built in the Newari style are fascinating.
 You will be given a full briefing for the trip today.

 We leave for Pokhara early this morning in a private vehicle.
 The drive to Pokhara can be delayed by traffic leaving Kathmandu.
-Once we are out of Kathmandu city, the trip usually takes around 6 hours, depending on the road and traffic conditions.
+Once we are out of Kathmandu, the trip usually takes around 6 hours, depending on the road and traffic conditions.
 In the afternoon, your trek leader will take you for a familiarization walk along the shore of Phewa Lake.
 Pokhara is a pretty lakeside resort at the foot of the Annapurna range.

 We have a short drive to the starting point of our trek.
 We follow a trail on a ridgeline in the middle hills of the Annapurna range.
-We walk through terraced fields, forest and descend to the Modi River Valley to the Sanctuary Lodge.
+We walk through terraced fields, and forests and descend to the Modi River Valley to the Sanctuary Lodge.
 Machapuchare or Fishtail is a sacred mountain that is unclimbed.
 You can see fine views of the holy ‘Fishtail’ Mountain on clear days from the Sanctuary lodge.